WOGK: Easy listening, AC and Top 40

 Owner James Kirk instituted major changes in 1973, separating the programming.
-The FM station's call letters changed to WFUZ and the effective radiated power was boosted to 100,000 watts, allowing it to cover both Ocala and Gainesville plus other Central Florida communities.
+The FM station's call letters changed to WFUZ, and the effective radiated power was boosted to 100,000 watts, allowing it to cover both Ocala and Gainesville, plus other Central Florida communities.
 WFUZ installed a beautiful music/easy listening format.
 There were also specialty big band shows hosted by the legendary disc jockey "Big Daddy" Miles Foland.
-WFUZ eventually added evening country music programming in the early 1980s, in response to the growing popularity of competitor 102.3 WTRS-FM.
+WFUZ eventually added evening country music programming in the early 1980s, in response to the growing popularity of competitor WTRS-FM.

 In 1985, the station dumped the evening country programming and converted WFUZ to a full-time adult contemporary format.
-Then in July 1986, James Kirk sold WFUZ to Dix Communications with David Dix serving as president.
+Then, in July 1986, James Kirk sold WFUZ to Dix Communications with David Dix serving as president.
 The station's format switched to CHR/Top 40 as WMMZ ("Z93").
 That put the station in competition with top-rated WYKS "Kiss 105."

 Country music

 After a successful eight-year run as "Z93", 93.7 FM decided to make a big change.
 In 1994, the station flipped to country music and switched its call sign to WOGK.
-WOGK became the market's most-listened-to radio station and usually beats its country rivals 103.7 WRUF-FM and 102.3 WXUS in the Nielsen ratings.
+WOGK became the market's most-listened-to radio station and usually beats its country rivals WRUF-FM and WXUS in the Nielsen ratings.

-Effective December 31, 2018, Dix Communications sold WOGK to Saga Communications along with sister stations WNDD, WNDN, and WNDT.
-The price tag was $9.3 million.
+On October 30, 2018, it was announced that Dix Communications would sell WOGK, WNDD, WNDN and WDNT to Saga Communications for $9.3 million.